At Debt Advice Northern Ireland we are committed to maintaining the trust and confidence of visitors to our website.

 We first obtain information about you when you visit our website and contact us for advice on your debts and information on the services we offer.
-You can contact us either via email, an online form, online web chat or a phone call to us.
+You can contact us either via email, an online form, or a phone call to us.

 When you make an enquiry with us, we will use your personal information to contact you to discuss your financial situation and provide you with details on any solutions we might be able to offer you.
 During our initial advice stages, if you cannot provide additional information that is requested, we may not be able to progress with your application or enquiry.

 We may use your personal information to contact you in regards to your enquiry and to process any application for a solution.
-We may contact you by the methods you have provided, for example via phone call, email, text message, communicating via online web chat or in writing/ by post.
+We may contact you by the methods you have provided, for example via phone call, email, text message, WhatsApp or in writing/ by post.

 After you have requested initial advice and if you decide to proceed with any of the services we offer, the sections below explain how we will process your personal data in order to provide that particular service.

 Where we are providing you with an Insolvency Solution, such as an Individual Voluntary Arrangement (IVA), or any other financial services solution, we will process your personal information to administer the service.
 This may include contacting you for further information or providing you with updates on the progress of the service we provide to you.

 Where we provide ongoing services we will normally require you to agree to the terms and conditions outlined for that solution.
 The terms and conditions will explain how our service works and where we will be required to utilise your personal information.
 For instance, if you were entering into an Insolvency solution, we may need to share your information with the creditors or collection agencies involved.